MITLLRacecar/racecar-gp3-hot-rods/README.md

 - `grand_prix_fast.py` runs our record time code for the GP (opting to use line following for certain segments as it is faster).

-- `grand_prix.py` runs our code with each module segments as intended, but produces a slower time.
+- `grand_prix.py` runs our code with each segment completed as intended, but produces a slower time.

 Run `racecar sim grand_prix.py` with the [Simulator Environment](https://github.com/MITLLRacecar/Simulation) open to run the code.